PlatphormCorp/phone_verification_challenge/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

 * Please complete the task described below.
 * Feel free to persist data however you like.
-This project is configured to use SQLite
+This project is configured to use SQLite if you need a database.
-* You must include some tests, but complete test coverage is not required.
+* Please include some tests.
+Complete test coverage is not required.

 ## Task Description
 As a user of the application I would like to verify with Everclear that my phone number belongs to me, and that I am able to receive text messages from the Everclear service.
-I would also like to be given confirmation from Everclear when my phone number has been verified.
+I would also like to receive confirmation from Everclear when my phone number has been verified.

 ### Acceptance Criteria
 * Users who provide a valid phone number receive a text message with verification instructions.